groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 ![](/assets/rhode_A6_closeup_4.JPG)

  If you see someone selling a package of Rhode Peptide Lip Tint with batch number 112505, I'd encourage you to take your business elsewhere.

+Additionally, while Gemini didn't notice this, I observed that there are no seams visible between the digits on the batch number.
+Usually, batch numbers like this are created using small interchangeable metal digits inserted into the mold used to manufacture the plastic tube; each digit is a separate piece of metal, and employees can piece together the right digits for a particular batch.
+On a reputable product, you can usually see little ridges in the plastic between the digits, caused by the plastic flowing into the small gaps between the metal pieces.
+But on this tube, the batch number has no visible ridges, indicating that it was made using a solid piece of metal with a fixed number---that's suspicious.

 <br>